kjcpaas/resto-menu-ui/docs/worklog.md

 After doing `yarn install` and `yarn dev`, I have a running frontend project already.

 I'm really happy with this tool as I used to setup the servers and a basic view before I could get to this point from 1-2 hours work to **5 minutes**.

+## Installing Apollo

+The project specs require the use of Apollo to interact with the GraphQL API we used before.

+I followed the tutorial in https://www.apollographql.com/docs/react/get-started in setting up Apollo client.